 3. Full Response SSRF :

-In Full SSRF we have complete control over the Packet B (shown in fig).
-Now we can access the services running of the internal network and find the vulnerabilities in internal network.
-In this type of SSRF we can use the protocols like file://, dict://, http://, gopher://, etc. here we have large scope of creating different request and exploit the internal network if any vulnerabilities are present.
-Full SSRF vulnerability may cause the application crash through buffer overflow, by sending large string in the request causes the buffer overflow.
+In Full SSRF we have complete control over Packet B (shown in fig).
+Now we can access the services running on the internal network and find the vulnerabilities in the internal network.
+In this type of SSRF we can use the protocols like file://, dict://, http://, gopher://, etc. here we have a large scope of creating different requests and exploiting the internal network if any vulnerabilities are present.
+Full SSRF vulnerability may cause the application to crash through a buffer overflow, by sending a large string in the request causes the buffer overflow.

 Potential Blocks During Testing SSRF Vulnerability :

-- Whitelisting : Server only allows the few domain name to be used in the request , server has a white list of domain if domain name from that list matches with domain name from request then only accept the request otherwise server decline the request.
+- Whitelisting: Server only allows a few domain names to be used in the request, the server has a white list of the domain if the domain name from that list matches with a domain name from the request then only accept the request otherwise server decline the request.

-- Blacklisting:-Server discard the all the request containing IP addresses, domain names, keywords from the blacklist of server.
+- Blacklisting:-Server discard all the request containing IP addresses, domain names, and keywords from the blacklist of the server.

-- Restricted content:- Server allows to access only particular amount of files to user, it allows only the few file extension types for public access.
+- Restricted content:- Server allows to access the only a particular amount of files to the user, it allows only a few file extension types for public access.

 Key Points To Test SSRF Vulnerability :

-- Always make sure that you are making request to back end server on the behalf of public server not from the browser.
+- Always make sure that you are making requests to back end server on the behalf of public server, not from the browser.

-- Server may have the firewall protection always try to bypass the firewall if possible.
+- The server may have firewall protection always try to bypass the firewall if possible.

-- Make sure that request is coming from server not from your local host.
+- Make sure that the request is coming from the server, not from your local host.